Adellan/harmittaako/README.md

 # harmittaako
-Python basics training, simple program asking for input, saving it to file and displaying the results with https://github.com/mkaz/termgraph/
+Python training, simple terminal program asking for input, saving it to file and displaying the results with https://github.com/mkaz/termgraph/

+Note: this program assumes that the local file is not empty, so copy 'data.dat' as well.